-Intrinsic microstructure of C-A-S-H and N(-C)-A-S-H gels at low Ca/Si and Si/Al ratios
+Intrinsic microstructures of C-A-S-H and N(-C)-A-S-H gels at low Ca/Si and Si/Al ratios

 Abstract

-Understanding the microstructure of low calcium aluminosilicate hydrate (C-A-S-H) and calcium containing sodium aluminosilicate hydrate (N(-C)-A-S-H) is essential for the performance prediction and therefore manufacturing of geopolymers, or more broadly, chemically activated aluminosilicate cements.
-This study aims to reveal their atomic ordering and molecular structure using synthetic C-A-S-H/N(-C)-A-S-H gels at low Ca/Si (0-1.0) and Si/Al (1-2) ratios.
-By high energy XRD with pair distribution function (PDF) analysis, TEM, and 29Si/27Al NMR analysis, it discovers that Ca concentration is a more governing factor than Al to the overall Si/Al evolution of gels.
-The formation of distinct Q1 and Q2 structural units is at the conditions of Si/Al > 1.75 and Ca/Si ≥ ~0.2-0.5.
-Ca and Al exhibit synergistic/antagonistic effect on Si tetrahedral units: Al increases Q4 (enhancing polymerization), while Ca promotes Q2 (improving ordering) but reduces Q3 (decreasing connectivity).
+Understanding the microstructures of low calcium aluminosilicate hydrate (C-A-S-H) and calcium containing sodium aluminosilicate hydrate (N(-C)-A-S-H) is essential for the performance prediction and therefore manufacturing of geopolymers, or more broadly, chemically activated aluminosilicate cements.
+This study aims to reveal their atomic ordering and molecular structure using synthetic C-A-S-H/N(-C)-A-S-H gels at low Ca/Si (0–1.0) and Si/Al (1–2) ratios.
+High energy XRD with pair distribution function (PDF) analysis, TEM, and 29Si/27Al NMR analysis show that Ca concentration is a more governing factor than Al in governing the overall Si/Al evolution of gels.
+Distinct Q1 and Q2 structural units are formed under the conditions of Si/Al > 1.75 and Ca/Si ≥ ∼0.2–0.5.
+Ca and Al exhibit synergistic/antagonistic effects on Si tetrahedral units: Al increases Q4 (enhancing polymerization), while Ca promotes Q2 (improving ordering) but reduces Q3 (decreasing connectivity).
 An estimation calculation formula linking the proportion of Q4 sites to Si/Al and measured Ca/Si ratios of products is established to simplify the determination of C-A-S-H and N(-C)-A-S-H gel proportions in alkali-activated systems (including low-Ca hybrid alkaline cement).
-The new insights and discovery of C-A-S-H and N-A-S-(H) gel microstructure enables future work of better understanding the relationship between phase composition and geopolymer performances.
-The findings elucidate the interactions and mechanisms of elemental composition governing gel evolution, with implication for geopolymer manufacturing and application.
+The new insights into C-A-S-H and N-A-S-(H) gel microstructures enable future work to better understand the relationship between phase composition and geopolymer performance.
+The findings elucidate the interactions and mechanisms of elemental composition governing gel evolution, with implications for geopolymer manufacturing and application.

 - This article is part of the themed collection: Journal of Materials Chemistry A HOT Papers